Free Shipping On Orders Above $75

 • Dhikr while preparing meals

 If you are menstruating during the last 10 nights of Ramadan, remember that worship is not limited to salah.
-You can make dua, give charity, listen to Qur’an, and engage in dhikr.
-Laylatul Qadr is not inaccessible to you because of something outside of your control.
+You can make dua, give charity, listen to the Qur’an, and engage in dhikr.
+Allah does not make the rewards of Laylatul Qadr inaccessible to us because of something outside our control.

 Involve Your Family in Planning the Last 10 Nights of Ramadan

 The Prophet ﷺ would awaken his family during the last 10 Ramadan nights.
+We can follow the same Sunnah with our own families for greater barakah during these blessed nights.
 Even small efforts count:

 • Pray two rakahs together.